algbio/themisto/README.md

 # Installation
 ## Requirements

-Compilation: C++17 compliant compiler with OpenMP support, and CMake v3.1 or newer.
+We currently support only Linux and MacOS.
+For compilation, you will need a C++17 compliant compiler with OpenMP support, and CMake v3.1 or newer.
 If compiling with g++, make sure that the version is at least g++-8, or you might run into compilation errors with the standard library &lt;filesystem&gt; header.

 ## Compiling

+### Linux

 A c++-17-compliant compiler is required.
 Enter the Themisto directory and run

 ```